Vyral/amy-wengerd/_posts/2024-02-12-get-ahead-in-2024-prep-your-home-for-the-spring-market-now.md

 tags:
   - Real Estate
   - Home Seller Tips
-excerpt: Transform the Winter downtime into home sale readiness for your 2024.
+excerpt: Transform the winter downtime into home sale readiness for your 2024.
 enclosure:
 pullquote: Consider this your friendly nudge in February 2024.
 enclosure_type: video/mp4